magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

-Event if you don't see anything, because we still have to attach the `comment-box` root component to the `"content"` `div` of the `reagent.html` page, a websocket connection will be established between your development environmnet and your browser's JS engine. browser.
+Event if you don't see anything, because we still have to attach the `comment-box` root component to the `"content"` `div` of the `reagent.html` page, a websocket connection will be established between your development environment and your browser's JS engine. browser.

 Now open a new terminal and launch the nREPL client followed by the